Ibaronch/NOISEMPIRE/README.md

 V1.0.2 --> V1.0.3
-- noisempire can now properly treat images with odd sizes (the high frequency patterns were not correctly computed before)
+- noisempire can now properly treat images with odd sizes (the high frequency patterns were not correctly computed before, in these cases).
-- noisempire can now properly work on rectangular images (it couldn't before due to some little bugs
+- noisempire can now properly work on rectangular images (it couldn't before due to some little bugs)
 - NaN and repeated pixels are masked in the original image, at the beginning of the process A "non problematic" image is computed (IMG_NP in the configuration file).
    The process ignores areas occupied by "problematic" pixels.
 - Pixels below MIN_VAL are considered as problematic and masked pefore processing
 - Pixels above MAX_VAL are considered as problematic and masked pefore processing
+- The background at large and small scales is now simulated keeping into account possible underlying patterns at these same scales.
+These patterns are detected/measured computing the ACF at different scales, zooming out the original backgorund image.
 - The image parameters (Pixel scale and Beam shape) can be read directly from the header or they can be provided by the user
 - A prefix specified by the user is addedd to all the images created (parameter ALL_IMG_PREFIX)